amaniket/RESUME/README.md

 # RESUME
-It has my resume u can have look on it.
+It has my resume u can have a look on it.